networknt/light-doc/content/tutorial/rest/openapi/petstore/security.md

 {"id":1,"name":"Jessica Right","tag":"pet"}
 ```

-In the next step, we are going to dockerize the API and then enable additional features
+In the next step, we are going to [dockerize][] the API and then enable additional features
 with externalized configuration files.

+[dockerize]: /tutorial/rest/openapi/petstore/docker/